Panzerschrek/Square-Wheel/README.md

 Test game projects includes _Rapier_ physical engine and _hecs_ library.
 You may use them too in your game code and use test game code as base for your game.

+It's recommended to build your own game using Rust and including SquareWheel library as dependency.
+But you can also use other languages, like C++ or even script languages like Lua.
+In order to do this you need to write proper FFI bindings.

 ## Mapping